victor-chevillotte/snow-crash/get started/readme.md

 ### Connecting
 SnowCrash should now boot and display ASCII art, an IP address and prompt you for a login.

 Now, disregard that, and copy the IP address displayed.
-If you've correctly setup the network, you should be able to SSH into SnowCrash - without using VirtualBox's terrible interface.
+If you've correctly setup the network, you should be able to SSH into SnowCrash.

-Now pick a nice, comfortable terminal - one that knows your keyboard and lets you do a Ctrl-C - and log in remotely :
+You can now log in remotely :
 ```ssh level00@<IP_ADDRESS> -p 4242```